databrickslabs/automl-toolkit/APIDOCS.md

 - Stratified mode will balance all of the values present in the label column of a classification algorithm so that there is adequate coverage of all available labels in both train and test for each kfold split step.

-***It is HIGHLY RECOMMENDED to use this mode if there is a large skew in your label column and there is a need for training on the full, unmanipulated data set.***
+***It is HIGHLY RECOMMENDED to use this mode if there is a large skew in your label column (class imbalance) and there is a need for training on the full, unmanipulated data set.***

 UnderSampling Mode